-Continuing with my efforts to create a backdrop for Scotland, the country of my maternal grandmother, I wanted to talk a bit about the above Edward, also known as ” Longshanks” and “Hammer of the Scots”.
-He will forever live in the memory of Scots as the “villain of the piece” because of his murderous campaign to bring Scotland into union with England.
+Edward I also known as ” Longshanks” and “Hammer of the Scots”, will forever live in the memory of Scots as the “villain of the piece” because of his murderous campaign to bring Scotland into union with England.
 The capture and decapitating of William Wallace was a measure of his intention.
 He was ruthless in his methods.

-While they were returning from the crusade, Henry died and Edward took the throne.
-He set about repairing the ruin of his father’s reign.
-He set up a system of administration and law in England which reformed the land laws and feudalism which had originated in France.
-He continued with the use of parliament for raising money in exchange for their approval on taxes.
+While they were returning from the crusades, Henry died and Edward took the throne determined to repair the ruin of his father’s reign.
+He set up a system of administration and law in England reforming the ancient French land laws but retained parliament.

-Had things gone differently in Scotland after the death of Alexander III, Edward might have never been involved in “The Great Cause”.
+Had things gone differently in Scotland after the death of Alexander III, Edward might have never been involved in “The Great Cause”, Scotland’s fight for independence.
 Alexander had maintained a time of peace with Edward by paying homage to him but for only those lands he owned in England.
 Thus the lands of Scotland were not under control by Edward.
 Two tragedies ensued, first Alexander’s accidental death while returning from his new young wife, Yolande and secondly, the death of Margaret the Maid of Norway, on her way to be married to Edward’s son which would continue the peace between both countries.

 At this point the country was thrown into chaos when as many as 14 claims were made to the Scottish throne.
 The barons decided to go to Edward to make a decision.
 This he would do only if they agreed that he was their sovereign.
 They agreed and Edward proceeded with all apparent legality.
 It was decided that John Balliol had the most legal right to the throne because he was a descendant of David I of Scotland through his mother.